Skip to main content

 "We're at $12,000 MRR.
 If we hit $15,000, we can afford a part-time support person."

-Without MRR, you're guessing whether you can afford to grow.
+Without MRR, you're guessing about whether you can afford to grow.

 Spot Problems Early